decidim/decidim/README.md

 ## Technical tradeoffs

+### Architecture

+This is not your tipical Ruby on Rails Vanilla App.
+We've tried that using [Consul](http://decide.es) but we've found some problems on reutilization, adaptation, modularization and configuration.
+You can read more about that on "[Propuesta de Cambios de Arquitectura de Consul](https://www.gitbook.com/book/alabs/propuesta-de-cambios-en-la-arquitectura-de-consul/details)".

 ### Turbolinks

 Decidim doesn't support `turbolinks` so it isn't included on our generated apps and it's removed for existing Rails applications which install the Decidim engine.